rioter00/MAGD487/PortfolioCreationAssignment.md

 > *A select collection of media created by an individual or groups of individuals, showcasing work to possibly attract employers and  clients, create a branding identity, increase visibility, and create a communications channel to followers.*

 ## Process
-#### Throughout this semester you will working through this project, with meetings of progress with the instructor.
-Each stage will have expected due-dates.
+#### For the first half this semester you will working through this project, with meetings of progress with the instructor.
+Each stage will have expected materials that will be graded.

   > **How you will be graded**
   > At each step (almost), look for 'check in material' section.